To find out if you have high blood pressure, also called hypertension, have your blood pressure tested by a healthcare professional.

 Diastolic pressure is the pressure on the artery walls between heartbeats, or when the heart relaxes between contractions.
 The diastolic pressure is the number recorded when the last sound is registered.
 It is the lower of the two pressures in a reading, and this number appears on the bottom.

 Optimal blood pressure is less than 120/80 mm Hg (systolic pressure is 120 AND diastolic pressure is less than 80).
 For optimal health, the American Heart Association recommends adults to maintain a blood pressure of less than 120/80 mm Hg millimeters of mercury.
 Starting at age 20, have a blood pressure screening at your regular healthcare visit or once every 2 years, if your blood pressure is less than 120/80 mm Hg.
+Learn more about the different blood pressure categories.

 This content was last reviewed on 04/04/2012.